vtex-apps/tax-protocol-example/docs/README.md

 It is important to emphasize that for the first two endpoints to work, you **must** have the tax service configured in your account, which can be done by using the third endpoint explained below.

-- `taxSimulation`: responsible for simulating a checkout request for tax calculation.
+- `taxSimulation`: responsible for simulating a Checkout request for tax calculation.
 - `orderInvoice`: public route to be use to commit the taxes.
 - `settings`: a private route that is responsible for configurating a tax service in a specific account.
   > It expects to receive an operation name, which can be `activate` or `deactivate`.